How Insulin Pricing Works in the U.S.

 Each one has a distinct role, but they are all intertwined in ways that result in the prices consumers see.

-You may have heard of the “Big Three” insulin manufacturers who account for more than 90% of the global insulin market: Eli Lilly (Humalog, Basaglar), NovoNordisk (Novolog, Levemir), and Sanofi Aventis (Lantus).
+You may have heard of the “Big Three” insulin manufacturers who account for more than 90 percent of the global insulin market: Eli Lilly (Humalog, Basaglar), NovoNordisk (Novolog, Levemir) and Sanofi Aventis (Lantus).
 The “Big Three” have been accused of price-fixing, as they have a trend of raising prices of insulin in lockstep with one another.
 Pharmaceutical companies set the list price for insulin, and are incentivized by profits to continue to raise those prices.
 For these companies, the price of insulin is a business decision.

 Health insurance companies pay for a portion of the drug cost, depending on the policy the patient holds.
 For patients with health insurance, the coverage they receive can reduce the out-of-pocket cost of insulin relative to the price at the pharmacy.
 With health insurance, patients pay a monthly premium in order to be a member of the plan, and any additional costs they incur during their plan year are capped at a specified out-of-pocket limit.
 Prescription drugs may or may not contribute toward the plan’s deductible (the amount a patient spends in addition to premiums before the plan covers all costs), and many plans have a list of preferred drugs called a formulary.
 Insulin is often in the 2nd or 3rd tier of the formulary, meaning that patients pay more for this drug than for something in the 1st tier.
 In addition to cost-sharing with patients, the insurance companies receive rebates from the pharmaceutical companies via the pharmacy benefit managers.